August 17, 1945

 In China, U.S. forces organize the "Duck Mission" when a B-24 Liberator flew over the camp and six Allied personnel parachuted to render aid including Major Stanley Staiger, Ensign Jimmy Moore, Lt.
 Jim Hannon, Raymond Hanchulak, Sgt Peter Orlich, Sgt Tad Nagaki and a Chinese interpreter Wang Chenghan nicknamed "Eddie".
 The group liberated the 1,400 Allied civilians at Weihsien Internment Camp (Weihsien Camp).

-WESTERN PACIFIC [Far East Air Force (FEAF)]: Unit moves to Okinawa: 417th Bombardment Group, HQ, 672d and 675th Bombardment Squadrons from San Jose with A-20s; 7th Fighter Squadron and 8th Fighter Squadron, 49th Fighter Group, from Lingayen Airfield with P-38s.
-On a photographic mission over Tokyo, four B-32 Dominators are intercepted by Japanese fighters including pilot Saburo Sakai that damage B-32 42-108539.
+WESTERN PACIFIC [Far East Air Force (FEAF)]: Unit moves to Okinawa: 417th Bombardment Group, HQ, 672d Bombardment Squadron and 675th Bombardment Squadron from San Jose with A-20s; 7th Fighter Squadron and 8th Fighter Squadron, 49th Fighter Group, from Lingayen Airfield with P-38s.
+Four B-32 Dominators on a photographic mission over Tokyo are intercepted by Japanese fighters including pilot Saburo Sakai that damage B-32 42-108539.

 References